adthoughtsglobal/Nova-OS/README.md

 # What makes it special?
 - NovaOS is the **completely free**, **mobile supported**, **PWA installable**, **fully local** **web desktop** system.
 It has a fully self-created ecosystem of features and a very unique user experience.

-- NovaOS can function **fully offline**, meaning it operates with all its features without needing an internet connection.
+- NovaOS can function **fully offline**[^3], meaning it operates with all its features without needing an internet connection.
 Think of it this way, NovaOS is a Web application, which is fully client side, that lets you make full web applications that can interact with a **virtual filesystem**, on the go, even offline.

 - With a wide array of stunning features, NovaOS can serve as a valid operating system.
 NovaOS can handle webapps in a breeze, SVG icons, settings and a wide array of default apps to ease your work.

 # How do i access?
-NovaOS is available for public at [https://adthoughtsglobal.github.io/Nova-OS/](https://adthoughtsglobal.github.io/Nova-OS).
+NovaOS is available for public at [https://adthoughtsglobal.github.io/Nova-OS/](https://adthoughtsglobal.github.io/Nova-OS). [^1]

 # Learn more
 - NovaOS top features list, [here](https://novaos.gitbook.io/novaos-docs/docs/features).
 - NovaOS help videos on our [Youtube Playlist](https://www.youtube.com/watch?v=o3Xr6DHxcFo&list=PLVY7raF48Kj5cBsNIvvta5dTCleSSgQa-).
 - Support NovaOS on our [Patreon page](https://patreon.com/adthoughtsglobal)

-# Quotes
+# Quotes [^2]

 | Author | Quote |
 | --- | --- |